dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

 ### '\<Toolbox tab name>' is not a toolbox category

-A third-party designer has tried to access a tab on the Toolbox that doesn't exist.
+A third-party designer tried to access a tab on the Toolbox that doesn't exist.
 Contact the component vendor.

 ### A requested language parser is not installed